clojure-emacs/cider-nrepl/README.md

 ### Local development

-Local development tasks, like firing up a repl, running the tests or locally installing cider-nrepl are offered by our Makefile.
+Local development tasks, like running the tests or locally installing cider-nrepl are offered by our Makefile.
 We recommend using it, since some aspects can be intricate to newcomers.

 These are its main tasks for local development:

 ```
-# Fire up a repl and nrepl server you can cider-connect to:
-make repl

 # Run tests, using mranderson (slower but more realistic)
 make test